Ankara railway station

 Ankara railway station (Ankara Garı) is the main railway station in Ankara, Turkey, and is a major transportation hub within the city.
-The station is the eastern terminus of the Istanbul-Ankara railway corridor, as well as the easternmost station in Turkey with high-speed rail service.
+The station is on the rail corridor which connects east and west Turkey, which is high speed between Istanbul and Sivas.
 Ankara station is also a hub for YHT high-speed trains, with its own exclusive platforms and concourse.
 TCDD Taşımacılık also operates intercity train service to Kars, Tatvan and Kurtalan as well as Başkentray commuter rail service.

 Located within the historic Ulus quarter, the station is a landmark of the city.
 In 2016, a new building was opened above the YHT platforms known as Ankara Tren Garı (ATG).
 The ATG building serves as a hub for high-speed rail with its own concourse containing information and tickets booths, waiting rooms and a VIP lounge, and is connected to the rest of the station via a skybridge.

 History

 Ottoman Empire period (1892–1922)

 The original builder, the Chemins de Fer Ottomans d'Anatolie (CFOA), was engaged in shipping war materials to the fronts in Palestine and Mesopotamia during World War I. Therefore, between 1914 and 1918 the Ankara station had no passenger service and very little freight service.
 The CFOA fell under British military control after the war, but the Turkish Nationalists captured Ankara and parts of the CFOA.
 During the Turkish Independence War, CFOA transported troops from Ankara, as the newly named capital of Turkey, to the front near Eskişehir.